Start Date

 You will be fully supported by the wider Urgent Community Response (UCR) Team with all aspects of the delivery of care for this complex group of patients.

-NCHC is forward thinking Community Trust and an important part of the health care system in providing outstanding holistic care for our patients and working together to keep patients safe at home and out of hospital.
+NCHC is a forward thinking Community Trust and an important part of the health care system in providing outstanding holistic care for our patients and working together to keep patients safe at home and out of hospital.
 There are multiple learning and development opportunities for all staff with a comprehensive well-being support.

 Apply now to join an organisation that has been awarded an Outstanding rating by the Care Quality Commission (CQC), the highest possible rating and the first stand-alone NHS community trust in the country to be awarded the title.